Dos and Don'ts - Information for Parents

 Phones in school

 The school staff are not allowed to use their mobile phones in the school building except in staff only areas.
 This is to safeguard both staff and children.
 If you are visiting school for any reason or taking part in a trip you may not use your mobile phone or any other device unless you have been informed that you may do so.
 If you wish to participate in any of our events please be aware that you will not be allowed to use your phone for the duration of any of our activities.
-The children are not allowed to use phones in school or on the playground before or after school, so please do not allow them to bring one.
+Children are not allowed to use phones in school, except those walking to and from school unaccompanied (see below), so please do not allow them to bring one.
 If your child brings a phone to school the class teacher will lock it away safely until the end of the school day and then return it to you.

 Smoking outside the school gates